Gopaldas Ambaidas Desai

-Gopaldas Ambaidas Desai (1887–1951) also called Darbar Gopaldas Desai was a prince who ascended the throne of the State of Dhasa in Saurashtra and a noted Gandhian political and social activist.
+Gopaldas Ambaidas Desai (1887–1951) also called Darbar Gopaldas Desai was a prince who ascended the throne of the State of Dhasa currently known as Gopalgram in Saurashtra and a noted Gandhian political and social activist.
 He is remembered as the first prince in India who gave up his principality to become a freedom fighter against the British Raj.

 Early life

 Gopaldas was born at Vaso in the present day Kheda district of Gujarat.
 He was an inamdar or feudatory to the Baroda State, the ruler of the Dhasa State and a jagirdar of the Rai and Sankhli villages.
 He was a Vaishnavite and a Patidar by caste and a Desai and Amin by title.
 He became the ruler of Dhasa succeeding his maternal grandfather Ambaidas who adopted him as heir to the throne.
 Gopaldas had been a supporter of Mohandas Gandhi and the Indian National Congress and often gave them financial support.
 He was a progressive ruler and provided free education to his subjects.
 Impressed by the ideas of Madam Montessori, he started first Montessori school in Vaso in 1915 with the help of his mentor, Motibhai Amin.
 It was the first Montessori School in Gujarat, and perhaps in entire India.